-Email is the core to Marketing Automation, the real ‘bread and butter’ of B2B and B2C marketing.
+Email is the core of Marketing Automation, the real ‘bread and butter’ of B2B and B2C marketing.
 It’s no surprise that sending an email is often the first thing that you will try with your new Pardot account.
 How do you send a Pardot email?
 Whether you’re completely new to Marketing Automation, or just new to Pardot, this 10 stage recipe will take you through step by step to cook up the perfect email.

 Before You Begin